dfinity/portal/docs/developer-docs/integrations/sns/tokenomics/sns-checklist.md

 ## 2.3.
 Create reproducible build
 It should be possible to create a reproducible build from the open sourced code, for the same reasons as open sourcing the code.
 Providing the build and deploy instructions enables the community to evaluate the dapp and the code before voting on the SNS launch proposal, and after the decentralization, where upgrades must be voted on, the upgrades can be verified and tested by the community before voting.

 Provide the build and deploy instructions with the source code.
 Ideally the instructions are a part of the code repository README file, and if that’s not the case, a link to the instructions should be available in the README file.
 In order to be able to create a reproducible build, the build environment needs to be reproducible.
-The documentation [here](../../../backend/reproducible-builds.md) provides more information how reproducible builds can be created using Docker.
+The [documentation](../../../backend/reproducible-builds.md) provides more information how reproducible builds can be created using Docker.

 ## 2.4.
 Test dapp operations under SNS on mainnet with SNS testflight
 Before requesting an SNS launch in production, developers are strongly encouraged to test their deployed dapp’s operation (e.g., upgrading the dapp’s canisters) via SNS proposals, as if the live version of the dapp was managed by SNS.